• Skip to primary navigation

 close-up of crispy roasted red potatoes

 Oven roasted potatoes really do hold the key to my heart.
-They're inexpensive, low effort, and somehow every single time they turn out even tastier than you remembered.
-With my method they always have that crisped up exterior you crave and are tender and soft inside.
-They're perfectly simple with no unnecessary ingredients.
+They’re inexpensive, low effort, and somehow every single time they turn out even tastier than you remembered.
+This method has that crisped up exterior and are tender and soft inside.
+They’re perfectly simple with no unnecessary ingredients.

-You don't even need to peel the potatoes for this recipe, so they can be thrown right in the oven quickly while you're prepping the rest of the meal.
+You don’t even need to peel the potatoes for this recipe, so they can be thrown right in the oven quickly while you’re prepping the rest of the meal.
 It makes busy weeknight dinners that much easier.
-And all your picky eaters won't have a thing to complain about here since they taste so dang good!
+And all your picky eaters are going to adore them too!

-• Yes!
-Since they're a waxy variety as opposed to a starchy, crumbly one like Russets, red potatoes are wonderful when roasted.
-They keep their shape and don't fall apart.
+Red potatoes are great for roasting.
+Since they’re a waxy variety as opposed to a starchy, crumbly one like Russets, red potatoes are perfect when roasted.
+They keep their shape and don’t fall apart.
 The skin also crisps up beautifully and packs in nutrients.
-They also don't need much seasoning to make them shine.
+They also don’t need much seasoning to make them shine.

 • Red potatoes - we cut up full-sized ones, but you can certainly use baby red potatoes and halve them